Correlation between upstreamness and downstreamness in random global value chains: The random model

 From the matrix $A$, we construct the matrices $A_U$ and $A_D$ (see Eq. \eqref{eq:AU} and \eqref{eq:AD}, together with the definition of $Y_i$ in Eq. \eqref{eq:iteration1}) as

-where we used that $\sum_j a_{ij}+F_i = \sum_j a_{ji}+V_i$ for all $i$, as follows from the accounting identity.
-Therefore, provided that $\mu_F$ is sufficiently small\footnote{This condition is necessary to ensure that $F_i$'s will be (typically) sufficiently large that $\sum_j (A_D)_{ij}$ in \eqref{ADdef} will be smaller than $1$. }, both $A_U$ and $A_D$ as defined above have non-negative elements, and are row sub-stochastic (as they should).
+where we used that $\sum_j a_{ij}+F_i = \sum_j a_{ji}+V_i$ for all $i$, as follows from the input-output identities.
+Therefore, both $A_U$ and $A_D$ as defined above have non-negative elements, and are row sub-stochastic (as they should), provided that $\mu_F$ is sufficiently small.
+This condition $\mu_F\ll\mu$ is necessary to ensure that $F_i$'s will be (typically) large enough to make $\sum_j (A_D)_{ij}$ in \eqref{ADdef} smaller than $1$.

 For each instance of the random matrix $A$ and of the vector of final demands $\bm F$, we construct the matrices $A_U$ and $A_D$ as above, and from those we compute the pairs $(\bm U_1)_i,(\bm D_1)_i$ and $\tilde{U}_i,\tilde{D}_i$ for any sector $i$ that we choose.
 These are all random variables, whose pairwise covariance is of interest in this paper.